What Does “Total Loss” Mean Following an Accident

 safe driving tips crash

-On August 30th, 2017, a Georgia couple was tragically killed in an afternoon crash when they were on a trip in Arizona.
+On August 30th, 2017, a Georgia couple was tragically killed in a car crash while on a trip in Arizona.
 The couple was Karen and Charles Foxworth of Conyers, Georgia.
 According to a spokesperson from the local Mohave County Sheriff’s Office, the couple was traveling in the eastbound lane when the driver, Karen Foxworth, lost control going around a curve and entered the westbound lane, colliding head-on with a semi-tractor.

 Sadly, Mr. and Mrs. Foxworth both died at the scene of the accident.
 The couple’s two adult children were also in the car at the time.
 They survived thanks to assistance from off-duty medical personnel and were taken to a Las Vegas hospital for treatment.
 The cause of the accident is currently under investigation.